PFTL/website/content/blog/13_storing_data.rst

     f.write(str(data))

 If you open the file, you will notice something very strange.
 Both the header and all the elements of your array were written to the same line, no separation whatsoever between them.
-This is actually expected.
-Since you are using lower level commands, you have a much more precise control over what and how you write to a file.
+This is actually expected if you think about it.
+Because you are using lower level commands, you have a much more precise control over what and how you write to a file.

 If you remember from the previous section, you can use the ``\n`` character to generate a new line after writing to a file.
 Your code will look like the following: